-If you want to stay close to home, there's no better place for kayaking in Orlando than Wekiwa Springs State Park.
+If you want to stay close to home, one of the best places for kayaking in Orlando than Wekiwa Springs State Park.
 Just make the 25 – 30 minute drive for a day of kayaking the river and cooling off in the cold spring.

 As you go down the Wekiva River, keep your eyes out for alligators sunning themselves on the riverbank.
 During certain times of the year, you can hear them, even if you can’t see them.
-You’ll also spot many of Florida’s native birds, turtles, and maybe even otters.
+You’ll also spot many of Florida’s native birds like osprey and eagles, turtles, and maybe even otters.

 Wekiwa Springs gets especially busy on hot days and weekends, so arrive early in the morning to kayak and beat the crowds.
 Make sure to bring along plenty of water.